The problem

 Mintlify couldn't keep up with Payabli's growing API complexity

-Payabli started using Fern in April 2025, and migrated off Mintlify to Fern Docs in three weeks.
-Their spec became the single source for everything developer-facing: the API reference, the SDKs, and the examples referenced throughout their guides.
+Payabli adopted Fern Docs and SDKs in April 2025, solving both issues with a single platform.
+They migrated off Mintlify in three weeks, and their spec became the single source for everything developer-facing: the API reference, the SDKs, and the examples referenced throughout their documentation.

 The solution